 The U.S. Department of Energy recommends the following steps for assessing your home’s air sealing status:

-- Inspect areas outside of your house: exterior corners, water faucets, siding/chimney intersections, foundation/siding junctions
+- Inspect areas outside of your house, including exterior corners, water faucets, siding/chimney intersections and foundation/siding junctions.

-- Assess common leak zones inside your home: electrical outlets, switch plates, door/window frames, electrical and gas service entrances, baseboards, door weather stripping, fireplace dampers, attic hatches, vents and fans, and where dryer vents pass through walls
+- Assess common leak zones inside your home, including electrical outlets, switch plates, door/window frames, electrical and gas service entrances, baseboards, door weather stripping, fireplace dampers, attic hatches, vents and fans and where dryer vents pass through walls.

-- Check to make sure interior/exterior caulking and weather stripping on doors and windows are leaving no gaps or cracks
+- Check for gaps or cracks on interior/exterior caulking and weather stripping on doors and windows.

 Following your air sealing assessment, fix what you can, but leave the rest to the professionals.
 Some things you can do on your own to improve your home’s air sealing include: